-In this course students will apply economic analysis to health and health care services.
-Examines the concept of health as human capital.
-Investigates special features of the supply, demand, distribution and economic impact of health care delivery.
-Prerequisite: HCA 214, with a grade of C or higher.
+In this course, students will apply economic analysis to health and health care services, examine the concept of health as human capital and investigate special features of the supply, demand, distribution and economic impact of health care delivery.
+Prerequisite: HCA 214, with a grade of C or better.